evidence-dev/evidence/sites/docs/docs/deployment/github-pages.md

 ---

 :::caution
-Deploying to Github pages requires more javascript knowledge than alternatives like [Netlify](/deployment/netlify) or [Vercel](/deployment/vercel), if you are unsure, consider using another method.
+Deploying to Github pages requires more javascript knowledge than alternatives like [Evidence Cloud](/deployment/evidence-cloud) [Netlify](/deployment/netlify) or [Vercel](/deployment/vercel), if you are unsure, consider using another method.
 :::

 ## Deploying to Github Pages